Nano-GPT-com/nano-rpc-proxy/README.md

 ## Zano/FUSD Deposit Watcher & Webhooks

 The server watches Redis for pending deposit jobs and pushes a webhook once a transaction is confirmed.
 Optional: auto-consolidate confirmed deposits to a treasury address.
+All identifiers are `paymentId`-only.

 **Env wiring**
 - `KV_REST_API_URL` / `KV_REST_API_TOKEN` (Upstash/Redis REST)